Lumavate-Team/documentation/PROPERTIES.rst

     'type': 'Property type - for a complete list of supported properties see below' }

-The following list of types are available and can be implemented by including the appropriate JSON in the Discover endpoint.
+The following list of types can be implemented by including the appropriate JSON in the Discover endpoint.

+Properties Index:
 * :ref:`Translatable Text`
 * :ref:`Text`
 * :ref:`Color`